 Travel to Somaliland; A Guide to Somaliland Travel

-Somaliland may not have the Taj Mahal, the Statue of Liberty or even a Macdonalds but I’d trade all three of these for one trip here.
+Somaliland may not have the Taj Mahal, the Statue of Liberty or a Mcdonalds but I’d trade all three of these for one trip here.
 Really, of all the places I have been Somaliland really shakes up your preconceptions.
 You can’t walk 100 metres on the street without shaking 10 people’s hands, you’ll have people bellowing and waving from across the road, people offering you Qat (a local leaf people chew here that ‘apparently’ gets you a bit removed from your conscious state), inviting you to their own houses etc. Friendly doesn’t even begin to describe it.
 It’s pretty easy to get a visa for Somaliland, especially in neighbouring Ethiopia, and if you’re lucky you might end up with a crazy Somaliland travel story or 2 to tell!

 Is Somaliland A Country?

 Good question.
 The answer is somewhere between a yes and a no. It considers itself a country.
 It has its own passport, currency and government, and even a few embassies in other countries.
 That being said, the United Nations doesn’t consider it a country, and 99% of the rest of the world agrees.
 Therefore, strictly speaking, it isn’t a country and is still part of Somalia.
 However, in every sense, it acts as an independent nation.
-It’s just a technicality that stops it truly being a ‘real’ country, and one of the other 54 ‘real’ countries in Africa
+It’s just a technicality that stops it truly being a ‘real’ country, and one of the other 54 ‘real’ countries in Africa.

 Travel Insurance for Somaliland?

 Almost all travel insurance companies don’t cover Somaliland.
-Safety Wing does, check them out
+Safety Wing does, check them out.

 Where Is Somaliland?